Schuller Vienna / Biella

 We created a dividing wall between the ‘working’ kitchen and the family kitchen space.
 Our design included reclaimed doors, which the customer sourced.
 Plastering was done in sympathy with the architecture, artfully exposing a feature of bare brickwork.

 An elegant and warm kitchen with German functionality made the most of the space and remained in keeping with the period and architecture of the property.
 The shaker style kitchen in two colours was selected to add interest and texture to the large room.
 Grey units were complemented by dark blue cupboards under the breakfast bar to create a focal point for the room.
-The bespoke painted leg was designed to blend with the scheme, rather than introducing a chrome leg or other material which might had distracted the eye.

 For added interest and practicality for regular baking, the cupboards were finished in matt and a Quartz worktop and Quooker tap provide beautiful form to the function of a busy practical space.